urschrei/CDP/README.md

 # Elasticsearch
 The search functionality requires [Elasticsearch](http://www.elasticsearch.org/overview/), running on port 9200.

-In order to generate the index before first use, run `fab elastic`.
+In order to generate the index before first use, run `fab elasticsearch`.
 Record changes and insertions should propagate to the index automatically, so long as the ORM is being used (i.e. in the normal course of things).
+The import script may also be run manually from a `fab shell`: `%run utils/elastic.py`

 # A note on character sets
 As we're using MySQL, please pay particular attention to your DB's character encoding and collation settings.